 Without the properly working ignition timing system developed for the internal combustion engine, our engines would have to be all electric.
 One durable part in your engine that will not last forever is your ignition coil.
 If you have electronically controlled ignition that uses an engine control module, then you have an ignition coil pack or an ignition coil for each cylinder in your Dodge Viper.
 If you have mechanically timed ignition that uses a distributor, then you will only have one ignition coil..
 But no matter how many ignition coils you have, just like any electrical component it will stop working.
 If just one Dodge Viper ignition coil fails, then you will get fewer (if any) detonations and your engine will be robbed of power and efficiency.

-At Car Parts Discount, we have real customer support agents available with enough expertise to help you buy the appropriate Dodge Viper part for your needs.
-Buying new Dodge parts from www.carpartsdiscount.com means you are getting the best deal on the most superior original and aftermarket replacement Viper parts on the internet.
-Don't let a broken Ignition Coil spell the end of your car, truck, or SUV, and don't risk lowering its resale value by buying anything but the highest quality replacement parts.
+At Car Parts Discount, we have real customer support agents available with enough expertise to help you purchase the appropriate Dodge Viper part for your project or repair.
+Buying new Dodge parts from www.carpartsdiscount.com means you are getting the best deal on the absolute greatest original and aftermarket replacement Viper parts on the internet.
+Don't let a broken Ignition Coil bring about the demise of your car, truck, or SUV, and don't risk lowering its resale value by installing anything but the best replacement parts.
 Need 2006, 2005, 2004, 2003, 2002, 2001, 2000, 1999, 1998, 1997, 1996, 1995, 1994, 1993, 1992 Dodge Viper Ignition Coil parts?
 We've got them right here.